Hypothesis Testing For Network Data in Functional Neuroimaging: Discussion

 \section{Discussion}

 In this paper, we have analyzed a large neuroimaging data set, using a novel framework for network-based statistical testing.
-The development of this framework is grounded in a formal asymptotic theory for network averages, developed within the context of a well-defined notion of the space of all Laplacians corresponding to the networks.
+The development of this framework is grounded in a formal asymptotic theory for network averages, developed within the context of a well-defined notion of the space of graph Laplacians.
 Importantly, we have showed that using the global tests that result from our framework may provide the researcher with decidedly more statistical power than when using a mass-univariate approach, which is the standard approach in the field.

 To the best of our knowledge, we are the first to ascribe a notion of a `space' to the collection of graph Laplacians and to describe the geometrical properties of this space.
 While we have found it convenient for the purposes of exposition simply to summarize these results in the main body of the paper, and to collect details in the appendices, it is important to note that this initial step is crucial in allowing us to bring to bear recent probabilistic developments in the field of shape analysis to produce our key central limit theorem, upon which the distribution theory for our tests lies.
 We note too that the framework we offer is quite general and should, therefore, as a result be quite broadly applicable.
 Nevertheless, this initial work also has various limitations, and furthermore sets the stage for numerous directions for extensions, which we describe briefly below.